 Leaving Scene of an Accident Lawyer Trenton

 A Car Accident can be a shocking and confusing experience.
-You can’t predict how you will act or respond emotionally in the aftermath of an accident.
+You cannot predict how you will act or emotionally respond in the aftermath of an accident.
 It is quite possible and understandable that you could panic and flee the scene.
-However, if you leave the scene of an accident, no matter your rationale, you may be exposed to serious consequences.
+However, if you do leave the scene of an accident, no matter your rationale, you may be exposed to serious consequences.

 In New Jersey, leaving the scene of an accident is a Criminal Traffic Violation that carries penalties, including costly fines, the suspension of your driver’s license, and potential prison time.
-These serious consequences necessitate hiring an aggressive attorney to zealously protect your rights.
+These serious consequences necessitate hiring an aggressive lawyer to zealously protect your rights.

 Why Were You Ticketed for Leaving the Scene of an Accident?

 In New Jersey, leaving the scene of an accident is governed by N.J.S.
 39:4-129.
-In New Jersey, if you were the driver in an accident where there was Damage to Another Vehicle or to Property, then you must:
+In New Jersey, if you were the driver in an accident in which there was Damage to Another Vehicle or to Property, then you must:

 - Stop your vehicle as close to the scene of the accident as possible.

 - Provide the other driver, damaged property owner, and/or witnesses with your identifying information; specifically, your name, address, vehicle registration number, driver’s license, and proof of insurance.

 If you as the driver cannot meet these responsibilities, then your passengers are obligated to do so.
-If you fail to do so, and leave the scene of the accident, then you could face fines, a suspension of your license, or even prison time.
+If you fail to do so, and leave the scene of the accident, then you may face fines, a suspension of your license, or even prison time.
 In New Jersey, if you were a driver in an accident where Another Person Involved in the Accident was Either Injured or Died, then you must: (1) If possible, lend reasonable aid to any person injured in the accident.
 (2) Arrange for medical assistance, either by taking the injured person to a medical facility yourself or by contacting medical emergency assistance and waiting for them to arrive before departing.

 - Attempt to find the owner of the property, and if unsuccessful,